An extended Gauss-Newton method for full waveform inversion: Theory

 \subsection{Interpretation of the extended direction}

-The solution $\delta\bold{m}$ to \eref{Extended_GN_diag} also solves the following linearized (Born) modeling equation in the LS sense:
+The solution $\delta\bold{m}$ obtained from \eref{Extended_GN_diag} also satisfies the linearized (Born) modeling equation in the least squares sense:

-The $ij$th element of matrix $\G$ includes the Green's function between the $i$th receiver and the $j$th point of the subsurface.
-Similarly, the $ij$th element of matrix $\S$ includes the Green's function between the $i$th source and the $j$th point of the subsurface.
-Since only the diagonal elements of $\text{diag}(\delta\bold{m})$ can be nonzero, the scattered data matrix $\Delta\bold{d}$ is built only from those source wavefields that arrive at and reflect from the same subsurface point (Figure \ref{imagepoint}).
-Contribution of a wave that is incident at a point but reflected from a different point is ignored by assigning a zero weighted to it, the off-diagonal elements of $\text{diag}(\delta\bold{m})$.
+In this equation, the $(r,i)$-th element of matrix $\G$ represents the Green's function between the $r$-th receiver and the $i$-th subsurface point, and the $(s,j)$-th element of matrix $\S$ represents the Green's function between the $s$-th source and the $j$-th subsurface point.
+Since only the diagonal elements of $\text{diag}(\delta\bold{m})$ can be non-zero, the scattered data matrix $\Delta\bold{d}$ is constructed only from those source wavefields that arrive at and reflect from the same subsurface point.
+This is shown in Figure \ref{imagepoint}.

-Similarly, the solution $\Delta\bold{m}$ to the \eref{Extended_GN} also solves the following extended Born modeling equation in the LS sense:
+By the same token, the solution $\Delta\bold{m}$ obtained from \eref{Extended_GN} also satisfies the extended Born modeling equation in the least squares sense:

-In this case, the off-diagonal elements of the $\Delta\bold{m}$ also contribute in forming the data residual matrix.
-Its diagonal elements, $\Delta\bold{m}_{jj}$, are associated with the wavefields arrived at and reflected from the same grid point in the subsurface but its off-diagonal elements, i.e., $\Delta\bold{m}_{jk}~j\neq k$, are associated with the wavefields that arrive at the $j$th point but reflected from the $k$th point (Figure \ref{imagepoint}).
-The distance between these subsurface points may be interpreted as the subsurface offset \citep{Claerbout_1985_IEI,Symes_2008_MVA}.
-Thus the EGN formulation in equation \ref{Extended_GN} explains the extended Born modeling from the linear algebra viewpoint, i.e., relaxation of a diagonality constraint.
+In this case, the off-diagonal elements of $\Delta\bold{m}$ also contribute to the formation of the data residual matrix.
+The diagonal elements $\Delta\bold{m}_{ii}$ correspond to the wavefields arriving at and reflecting from the same subsurface point, while the off-diagonal elements $\Delta\bold{m}_{ij}$ (where $i\neq j$) correspond to wavefields arriving at the $i$-th point but reflecting from the $j$-th point.
+The distance between these subsurface points can be interpreted as the subsurface offset \citep{Claerbout_1985_IEI, Symes_2008_MVA}.
+Thus, the EGN formulation relaxes the constraint of diagonality and provides an explanation of extended Born modeling from a linear algebra perspective.

-Comparing with \citep{Hou_2015_AIE} that provide an approximate high-frequency inverse for computing the extended coefficients for a limited range of (mainly horizontal) subsurface offsets, the EGN proposed in this paper provides an exact inverse for computing the reflectivity coefficients for the full range of the subsurface offsets.
+Figure \ref{matrix} illustrates the subsurface model and the corresponding pattern in matrix $\Delta\bold{m}$.
+Here is a clear description of the visualization: In Figure \ref{matrix}a, we have a 5 by 5 subsurface model.
+The reference cell, (3, 3), is shown in black.
+Different colors are assigned to cells that are neighboring (3, 3) along different directions and distances.
+The coloring scheme is as follows: \begin{itemize} \item Cells (3, 2) and (3, 4) are colored magenta, representing the immediate horizontal neighbors of (3, 3). \item Cells (3, 1) and (3, 5) have a larger horizontal subsurface offset and are colored red. \item Cells (2, 3) and (4, 3) are colored cyan, representing the immediate vertical neighbors of (3, 3). \item Cells (1, 3) and (5, 3) have a larger vertical subsurface offset and are colored blue. \item Different colors are also assigned to cells along diagonal directions. \end{itemize}